The Red Badge of Courage (1951 film)

-The Red Badge of Courage is a 1951 American war film made by MGM.
-Directed by John Huston, it was produced by Gottfried Reinhardt with Dore Schary as executive producer.
-The screenplay is by John Huston, adapted by Albert Band from Stephen Crane's 1895 novel of the same name.
-The cinematography is by Harold Rosson, and the music score by Bronislau Kaper.
-The making of this film is the subject of Lillian Ross's 1952 book Picture, originally in The New Yorker.
+The Red Badge of Courage is a 1951 Metro-Goldwyn-Mayer American war film directed by John Huston and produced by Gottfried Reinhardt, with Dore Schary as executive producer.
+Huston wrote the screenplay, adapted by Albert Band from Stephen Crane's 1895 novel of the same name.
+The film's cinematographer was Harold Rosson, and the music score was composed by Bronislau Kaper.
+The production of the film is the subject of Lillian Ross's 1952 book Picture, originally published as a series in The New Yorker.

-The American Civil War film is a sparse but faithful retelling of the story, incorporating narration from the text to move the plot forward.
-Audie Murphy, a hero of World War II who later went into acting, played the lead role of Henry Fleming.
-Other actors include cartoonist Bill Mauldin, Andy Devine, Arthur Hunnicutt and Royal Dano.
+The American Civil War film is a sparse but faithful retelling of the story and incorporates the book's narration.
+The film stars former World War II hero Audie Murphy, Bill Mauldin, Andy Devine, Arthur Hunnicutt, and Royal Dano.